 There are various treatments available to help clients overcome psychological symptoms, such as counselling, CBT (Cognitive Behavioural Therapy) and EMDR (Eye Movement Desensitisation Reprocessing).
 TRUE Solicitors have access to experts nationwide who can help our clients with a specific treatment plan.

 • Compensation for your injuries, including for the effect the injuries had on your life.

-- The earnings or income you lost whilst unable to work.
+• The earnings or income you lost whilst unable to work.

-- Any medical expenses (e.g. treatment and rehabilitation costs).
+• Any medical expenses (e.g. treatment and rehabilitation costs).

-- Any travel costs (e.g. attending rehabilitation, medical appointments etc.).
+• Any travel costs (e.g. attending rehabilitation, medical appointments etc.).